 Many business owners find the advantages often outweigh the risks when opting to form a single-member LLC.
 These attractive advantages include:

 By default, single-member LLCs are taxed as a sole proprietorship.
 This means that even though your LLC is viewed as a separate entity, the owner and the business are the same when it comes to taxes.
-This is also called disregarded entity.
+This is also called a disregarded entity.

 Single-member LLCs are subject to three different kinds of taxes as a business entity – federal income tax, self-employment tax, and state income tax.
 There is flexibility to elect to file as a corporation.
 As a corporation, the LLC will pay taxes on gross income and income tax on dividends.